 - The Little Shop That Wasn't There Yesterday: Le Livres Perdus, a Canterlot bookstore in a secluded back alley where Twilight acquires the journal.
 It's got Alien Geometries; the owner is something else masquerading as a pony; and when Twi tries to return to the store at the very end, the entire alley is gone.

 - Mind Rape: Upon understanding his Reality Warper powers, Resonius uses it to change Pitch Drop's sexual orientation.
-Upon realizing what he's done, he changes her mind back immediately.
-And he's horrified at himself for stooping to that.
+When he realizes what he's done, he's appropriately horrified and changes her mind back immediately.

 - No Man Should Have This Power: As Resonius gains Reality Warper powers, he sees all the myriad ways that he could cause death and destruction—and he knows from prior experience that he's too impulsive to trust with this power.
 Unfortunately, the power is harder to renounce than he thinks.